immerfroehlich/audio-juicer/README.md

 - [ ] Get away from the questions tirade for missing artwork and implement it the GUI way - which means graphically show that no artwork was found.
 	And add a button to manually select artwork.
 - [ ] ?Show an info dialog on first start explaining that this is a frontend to Musicbrainz for ripping.
 And if any data is not OK, go to musicbrainz and correct it.
 - [x] Bug: The dialogs are missing action description that is given in command line.
+- [ ] Usability: Sometimes the download of the artwork / images is so slow, that it seems the application may be crashed.
+It would be better to just download the 500px versions of the artwork.
+        Also maybe it is a good idea to delete the images after the mp3 creation (not shure about this one)?

 Known Issues: